google/go-tpm-tools/RELEASING.md

 ## Tagging the submodules

-The submodules must be tagged sepearately from the main library release.
+The submodules must be tagged separately from the main library release.
 This is best done on the git command line.
 After the Submodule update PR has been merged, checkout the repo and check that your `HEAD` is on the commit for the submodule update PR on the `master` branch.
 This _should not_  be normal release